derkalle4/opendtu-shelly3em-nulleinspeisung/README.md

 password_file /etc/mosquitto/passwd
 ```

-Save the file by pressing "CTRL + X" and afterwars acknowledge with "y" and "ENTER".
+Save the file by pressing "CTRL + X" and afterwards acknowledge with "y" and "ENTER".

 Create three Accounts (for OpenDTU, Shelly3EM and this tool):